AndressaColin/AndressaColin/README.md

-## Olá!
-Eu sou Andressa Colin
+## Hello there!
+I'm Andressa Colin

-- Estudante de Sistemas de Informações - UFGD 👩🏽‍💻
+- Stundent Federal University of Grande Dourados
-- No caminho para ser uma desenvolvedora de software.
+- On the way to be a Software Developer 👩🏽‍💻
-- Criativa e inspirada 🌱
+- Creative and Inspired 🌱
 - Andressacolinbarbosa@gmail.com 🍓